sanfrancesco/prerendercloud-nodejs/README.md

 <a id="bubbleup5xxerrors"></a>
 #### bubbleUp5xxErrors

 (note: 400 errors are always bubbled up, 429 rate limit errors are never bubbled up.
-This section is for 5xx errors which are usually either timeouts or prerender.cloud server issues)
+This section is for 5xx errors which are usually either timeouts or Headless-Render-API.com server issues)

-This must be enabled if you want your webserver to show a 500 when prerender.cloud throws a 5xx (retriable error).
+This must be enabled if you want your webserver to show a 500 when Headless-Render-API.com throws a 5xx (retriable error).
 As mentioned in the previous section, by default, 5xx errors are ignored and non-prerendered content is returned so the user is uninterrupted.

 Bubbling up the 5xx error is useful if you're using a crawler to trigger prerenders and you want control over retries.